Is Tupperware pyramid scheme, or is it a legitimate MLM (multilevel marketing) company that you can still profit with?

 So in my opinion, this business opportunity is worth a try, if you are looking to supplement your regular income, or if you are a stay-at-home parent looking to make a part time income.

 The beauty about Tupperware is their focus on retailing their products, rather than on recruitment.
 So you do not have to bug your family and friends to join as a consultant, in order for you to profit from it.
 Otherwise they may start to shun you, which is one big issue that all other MLM companies have, since they urge their distributors to go all out to recruit.

-If you are willing to put in the hard work, I have a much better way to make money online, that I want to show you.
+If you are a person who believes in hard work, I have a much better way to make money from home, that I want to show you.